-In the discrete version of the adiabatic theorem, rather than using the properties of the Hamiltonian to infer how long it should take to move from the initial to the final state, the analysis is changed to the properties of the unitary operator that is applied in discrete steps to the initial state.
+In the discrete version of the adiabatic theorem, the complexity analysis studies the properties of the unitary operator that is applied to move in discrete steps from to the initial state the final state.
+This is in contrast to the continuous adiabatic theorem, where properties of the Hamiltonian are used to infer how long it takes to ``move'' from the initial to the final state.
 More formally, the model of the adiabatic evolution is based on a sequence of $T$ \textit{walk operators} $\{W_T(n/T): n \in \mathbb{N}, 0\leq n \leq T-1\}$.
-That is, the system is initially prepared in a state $\ket{\psi_0}$, then the sequence of unitary transformations $W_T(n/T)$ have the effect $\ket{\psi_0} \mapsto \ket{\psi_1} \mapsto \cdots$.
-To model this evolution, with $t := n/T$ we can write
+That is, if the system is initially prepared in a state $\ket{\psi_0}$, then the sequence of unitary transformations $W_T(n/T)$ effectuates that $\ket{\psi_0} \mapsto \ket{\psi_1} \mapsto \cdots$.
+To model this evolution with $t := n/T$, we can write